49 Villanovans Recognized as 2022 Fulbright Semi-Finalists

-62 Villanova students and alumni were recently named 2021 Semi-Finalists by the Fulbright U.S. Student Program, the U.S. government’s flagship international educational exchange program.
-This breaks the previous University record of 55 Semi-Finalists, set in 2019.
-In total, 113 Villanovans applied to the program during this application cycle.
-Students will be notified over the next three months if they will receive an award to go abroad during the 2021-2022 academic year.
+49 Villanova students and alumni were recently named 2022 Semi-Finalists by the Fulbright U.S. Student Program, the U.S. government’s flagship international educational exchange program.
+This year’s conversion rate of 67% is the highest in Villanova’s history.
+The previous record was 64%, set in 2020.
+This group of Semi-Finalists includes undergraduates, graduate students and recent alumni.
+They are diverse in terms of identities, colleges and fields of study.
+In total, 73 Villanovans completed applications to 33 countries.
+Students will be notified over the next three months if they will receive an award to go abroad during the 2022-23 academic year.

 Villanova has been listed among the nation’s top producers of Fulbright Winners for more than a decade.
 2019 marked the largest single-year number of Fulbright grantees in the University’s history, with the selection of 33 students and alumni who received awards to teach, study or conduct research abroad.
 The Fulbright competition is administered at Villanova by the Center for Research and Fellowships, which provides guidance, preparation and support for students, alumni, faculty and staff pursuing prestigious national and international fellowships.